 - 1. The number of rounds will be determined by the number of entries.
-All riders must compete in the order of the posted running order.
+All riders must compete in the posted running order.
 If an athlete rides out of order, his/her scores will not be counted. - 2.
-Day 1 running order to be posted and emailed to all riders, judges, and volunteers 4 days before event minimum. - Any objections to the running order must be submitted to the Chief judge and WSWS event organizer within 24 hours of the order being posted. - b.
+Day 1 running order to be posted and emailed to all riders, judges, and volunteers at a minimum of 4 days before an event. - a.
+Any objections to the running order must be submitted to the Chief Judge and WSWS event organizer within 24 hours of the order being posted. - b.
 Once the running order has been posted, no refunds will be issued unless in a medical emergency.
-See above Refunds due to Medical. - c.
+See above refunds due to Medical. - c.
 Division Scores to be posted within 2 hours of the last rider of that division.
 PDF to be posted on site.
-PDF of scoring to be emailed to SGonzales@centurion-supreme.com for social media posting - 3.
-Final round seeding are determined by the position finished in the previous round. - 4.
-Subsequent running orders to be posted and emailed to riders, juges, and volunteers within 4 hours of the last rider of the day. - 5.
-The WSWS will put forth its best effort to complete every competition event and declare a winner at the sole discretion of the WSWS and only as a last resort, rounds may be postponed or combined as necessary to complete the events and establish winners.

-6. When an event has been terminated and providing at least one full round of that event was held, placements and ranking list points will be calculated using that single run as final.
+PDF of scoring to be emailed to amachado@centurion-supreme.com for social media posting - 3.
+Final round seeding is determined by the position finished in the previous round.

+- 4. Subsequent running orders to be posted and emailed to riders, judges, and volunteers within 4 hours of the last rider of the day. - 5.
+The WSWS will put forth its best effort to complete every competition event and declare a winner at the sole discretion of the WSWS and only as a last resort, rounds may be postponed or combined as necessary to complete the events and establish winners. - 6.
+In the event one full round of the event has taken place, followed by termination of the event, placement and ranking will be calculated using the full round as final results.
 This shall not apply if an event was altered in such a manner as to create an unfair situation.
-Final decision is solely the discretion of WSWS.
+The final decision is solely the discretion of WSWS.

-22. Prize Money Breakdown
+21. Prize Money Breakdown

 - 1. Bronze Purse 3K for pro division \$750 per division - 2.
 Silver Purse 5K for Pro division \$1,250.00 per division Live feed required. - 3.
 Gold Purse 10K for Pro division \$2,500.00 per division Live feed required. - 4.
 Platinum Purse 25K for Pro division \$6,250.00 per division Live feed required. - 5.
-Diamond Purse 50K for Pro division \$12,500.00 per division Live feed required. - 6.
-All prize money is due to the athlete at the time of the event or mailed to the athlete within 30 days of all paperwork being received, W9 or Ben8.
+Diamond Purse 50K for Pro division \$12,500.00 per division Live feed required.

+6. All prize money is due to the athlete at the time of the event or mailed to the athlete within 30 days of all paperwork being received, W9 or Ben8.

-23. Worlds Invite Criteria
+22. Worlds Invite Criteria

-- 1. Riders' top 4 scores will be used to calculate Invite. - 2.
+- 1. Riders' top 4 scores will be used to calculate invite. - 2.
 The lowest score dropped, and the average of the 3 top scores will give the athlete his/her ranking to be invited to Worlds. - 3.
-The top 10 ranking in each division will be invited to Worlds, given the athlete met the event minimum criteria. - 4.
-Reigning Champion for pro division only will be invited back to defend their crown if they have competed in at least 3 stops in the WSWS series no matter what their ranking. - 5.
-Invite ranking will be used for Worlds seeding. - 6.
-First round of invites goes out athletes will have 72 hours to accept and register. - 7.
+The top 10 rankings in each division will be invited to Worlds, given the athlete met the event minimum criteria.

+4. Reigning Champion for pro division only will be invited back to defend their crown if they have competed in at least 3 stops in the WSWS series no matter what their ranking.

+- 5. Invite ranking will be used for Worlds seeding. - 6.
+The first round of invites goes out athletes will have 72 hours to accept and register. - 7.
 The second round of invites will go out after the first 72 hours have expired. - 8.
-Registration will be closed 72 hours after 2nd round of invites. - 9.
+Registration will close 72 hours after 2nd round of invites. - 9.
 We will not be inviting other series to this year's Worlds.